n123git/yw-cond/README.md

 | `97`     | `151`        | ->      | Unconditional Jump Operator           | Jumps forward X bytes and optionally spawns another `CalcSub` instance for the gap.
 Unofficial symbol. |

 Jumps are followed by a uint16 `JUMP_CNT` value which decides how many bytes to jump *from* the end of the `JUMP_CNT` - if misaligned, this can cause the evaluator to throw so be very careful when implementing jumps manually.
 Additionally, as of writing this `yw-cond` dosen't support these in decompilation, recompilation or parsing so you'll have to manually test them.

 Despite being confirmed to have existed as early as Yo-kai Watch 1, these jumps are rarely used in practice.
 Although these can most likely be used to get around the 64 stack value limit.
+Additionally since the game executes the cond as it's parsed you can place invalid bytes without consequence aslong as it's jumped past i.e. using an unconditional jump.

 ## 4. **Read Operations**